-- 1. Select Tools > Options.

-- 2. Select the Fax-on-demand tab.

-- 3. Select Advanced... to open the Advanced Fax-on-demand Options dialog box.

-- 4. In the Maximum attempts to enter a fax field, enter the maximum number of times callers can attempt to enter their fax number.
-When callers reach the maximum number of attempts, the operation terminates.

-- 5. In the Timeout after second(s) if caller does not respond field, enter the number of seconds to wait for callers to enter a fax number before the operation terminates.

-- 6. Select OK.

-- 7. Select OK.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
+Select the Fax-on-demand tab. - 3.
+Select Advanced... to open the Advanced Fax-on-demand Options menu box. - 4.
+In the Maximum attempts to enter a fax field, enter the maximum number of times callers can attempt to enter their fax number.
+When callers reach the maximum number of attempts, the operation terminates. - 5.
+In the Timeout after second(s) if caller does not respond field, enter the number of seconds to wait for callers to enter a fax number before the operation terminates. - 6.
+Select OK. - 7.
+Select OK.